uwe-app/website/site/index.md

 We enable anyone to easily create and edit beautiful pages for websites of any size; our process lets developers and designers use their preferred tools and seamlessly collaborate with content editors.

-Use a combination of Markdown and your preferred web technology for complete freedom; we like simplicity so lean towards pure HTML, CSS and Javascript but also support Tailwind, PostCSS and SASS via a powerful plugin system.
+Use a combination of Markdown and your preferred web technology for complete freedom; we like simplicity so lean towards pure HTML, CSS and Javascript but you can easily integrate with your favourite build tool or framework.

 <ul class="features">
   <li>